Email: kjjarvis [at] ucdavis [dot] edu

 Current Activities and News

-I am the secretary of the UC Davis student chapter of the Biophysical Society.
+I am the Vice President of the UC Davis student chapter of the Biophysical Society.
 Follow us on Twitter!

 I recently founded an organization at Pioneer High School to expose young women to a diverse set of STEM careers.
 I am always looking for inspiring women in STEM to join me for a weekly meeting with the students.
 Please contact me if interested!